-Northern Gannet migration was highly asynchronous and widely dispersed across the continental shelf.
-During the boat and aerial surveys in this study, 21,345 Northern Gannets were observed (17% of all wildlife observations), most commonly between October and April (Chapters 5 and 8).
-Individual Northern Gannets roamed widely across the region in winter; satellite data showed that they could range up to 50 km out onto the Outer Continental Shelf (Chapter 22), and 70% of the study area was categorized as a hotspot of gannet abundance in at least one survey (Chapter 17).
-The general locations used by wintering Northern Gannets seemed to be somewhat consistent, however, as during surveys they were most often observed in large numbers in nearshore waters along the length of the study area (Chapter 17).
-Combined, telemetry and survey data showed that Northern Gannets in the mid-Atlantic generally used habitats characterized by highly productive, shallower waters, with lower sea surface salinities, especially areas closer to shore and over fine sandy substrate.
-Their behavioral patterns indicated that they foraged roughly 67% of the time during winter, in relatively deeper waters, and in areas with high densities of sea surface temperature fronts (e.g., boundary areas between water masses of different temperatures).
-The rotor-swept zone of offshore wind turbines depends on the turbine size and type, but may include altitudes between 20 m and 200 m (Willmott et al., 2013).
-In the digital aerial survey video, 55% of flying gannets were below this range, with 43% between 20 m and 200 m (Chapter 5).
+During the boat and aerial surveys in this study, 21,345 Northern Gannets were observed across the regional study area (17% of all wildlife observations); 2,825 of these observations occurred within the Maryland study area (Chapters 5 and 7).
+This species was most commonly observed between October and April (Chapters 5, 7, and 11).
+Northern Gannets roamed widely across the region in winter; 70% of the study area was categorized as a hotspot of gannet abundance in at least one survey (Chapter 11).
+The most persistent abundance hotspots for this species were located in nearshore waters along the length of the regional study area, however (Chapter 11).
+Survey data showed that Northern Gannets in the Mid-Atlantic generally used habitats closer to shore, often characterized by highly productive waters with lower sea surface temperatures and salinities and gentle seafloor slope (Chapter 9).
+The rotorswept zone of offshore wind turbines depends on the turbine size and type, but may include altitudes between 20 m and 200 m (Willmott et al., 2013); in the digital aerial survey video, 55% of flying gannets were below this range, with 43% between 20 m and 200 m (Chapter 5).

-• European studies indicate a range of possible effects of offshore wind development on Northern Gannets, including collision mortality and displacement.
+European studies indicate a range of possible effects of offshore wind development on Northern Gannets, including collision mortality and displacement from areas around wind energy facilities.

-- The broad-scale distribution movements of Northern Gannets during winter may increase the likelihood that individuals would be in the vicinity of offshore wind developments repeatedly throughout the season. - Important foraging and habitat use areas appear to be defined by a wide variety of habitat characteristics.
-Construction and operations of offshore wind energy facilities, including associated vessel traffic, could potentially cause localized displacement anywhere in the study area, but this is most likely within about 30-40 km of shore where Northern Gannets were most abundant.
+- The broad-scale distribution and movements of Northern Gannets during winter may increase the likelihood that individuals would be in the vicinity of offshore wind developments repeatedly throughout the season. - Important habitat use areas for Northern Gannets appear to be defined by a wide variety of habitat characteristics.
+Construction and operations of offshore wind energy facilities, including associated vessel traffic, could potentially cause localized displacement anywhere in the study area, but this is most likely within about 30-40 km of shore, where Northern Gannets were more abundant.